chrissherlock/inside-libreoffice/processes.md

 When running a computer program, every operating system uses the concept of a [_process_](https://en.wikipedia.org/wiki/Process_(computing)\).
 An operating system process encapsulates the program code and any state that it must maintain to successfully perform the task the programmer wishes to accomplish.
 Each process runs one or more [_threads of execution_](https://en.wikipedia.org/wiki/Thread_(computing)\), which is a sequence of instructions run by a process and managed by a [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)\), which can either run multiple threads simultaneously, or switch between them as needed.

-Whilst all operating systems supported by LibreOffice use processes to execute code, there are really only two process models that LibreOffice implements in the OSL - the Windows process model, and the Unix process model.
+Whilst all operating systems supported by LibreOffice use processes to execute code, there are really only two process models that LibreOffice implements in the OSL - the Windows process model, and the Unix POSIX process model.
 Whilst many process concepts are the same between these two operating systems, there are some significant differences that the OSL attempts to unify in a common abstraction.

 ## Common functionality